Merkabah mysticism: The Four Worlds of Kabbalah

 The Kabbalistic account explains this difference in terms of the Four Worlds.
-All prophecy emanates from the divine chokhmah (wisdom) realm of Atziluth.
+All prophecy emanates from the divine chokmah (wisdom) realm of Atziluth.
 However, in order to be perceived it descends to be enclothed in vessels of lower Worlds.
 Isaiah's prophecy saw the merkabah in the World of Beriah divine understanding, restraining his explanation by realising the inadequacy of description.
 Ezekiel saw the merkabah in the lower World of Yetzirah divine emotions, causing him to describe the vision in rapturous detail.

 The two visions also form the Kedushah Jewish daily liturgy:

 According to the Kabbalistic explanation, the Seraphim ("burning" angels) in Beriah (divine understanding) realise their distance from the absolute divinity of Atziluth.
 Their call, "Holy", repeated three times, means removed or separated.
 This causes their "burning up" continual self-nullification, ascending to God and returning to their place.
 Their understanding realises instead that God's true purpose (glory) for creation is with lowly man.
 The lower Hayyot ("living" angels) in Yetzirah (divine emotions) say, "Blessed [etymologically in Kabbalah "drawing down" blessing] be the glory ... from His [distant-unknown to them] place" of Atziluth.
 Though lower than the Seraphim, their emotional self-awareness has a superior advantage of powerful desire.
 This causes them to be able to draw down divine vitality from a higher source, the supreme realm of Atziluth, to lower creation and man.
 In Ezekiel's vision, the Hayyot have a central role in the merkabah's channeling of the divine flow in creation.